Prohelion/prohelion.github.io/docs/CAN Bridges/CAN-Ethernet_Bridge_Ethernet_Interface/Bridge_Configuration.md

     *   Protocol v1: the 52 bit protocol version with 4 bit bus number, or
     *   Protocol v2: the 40 bit protocol version with 16 bit bus number

-, as shown in Figure 2 (see [CAN-UDP Bridging](CAN-UPD_Bridging)).
+as shown in Figure 2, see [CAN-UDP Bridging](CAN_UDP_Bridging).
 When setting the bitrate, the new rate in kbps should be sent as a two byte integer.